Park and Outdoor Recreation

 Enjoy outdoor adventures for a living!

 Join the rapidly growing recreation industry with a degree focusing on outdoor education and camping, adventure programming, and park and recreation management.
 With our four-season, 625-acre campus as your classroom, you’ll be well prepared to work in the recreation industry.
-You may also continue on to our bachelor’s degree in Recreation and Sports Facilities Management.
+You may also continue on to our bachelor’s degree in Recreation and Sports Facility Management.

 If you love being active in a natural environment instead of sitting at a desk, this program is perfect for you.
 You’ll learn all about outdoor education, programming, wilderness first responding, and more, preparing you to become a leader in the industry!